ElectronicRave/ES-Simple-Clean/README.md

 ## Home Screen

-- A  - Launch the Game
+- A  - Launch content
-- B  - Goes back to the Home Page
+- L1 - Previnious system
+- L2 - Next system
 - TOUCH - Access to all features

 ## Content Screen

 In this list you can see all content in the System, in this screen you can do several things by pressing different buttons:

-- A  - Launch the Game
+- A  - Launch content
 - B  - Goes back to the Home Page
 - L1 - Previnious page
 - R1 - Next page